 What do dads need butt workouts for?
 You’re not a football player exposing himself in tights on TV every Sunday.
 You’re not a rock star, or a Hollywood heartthrob, and that last time you wore a Speedo was for your summer camp swim test in 7th grade.
 You’re a dad.
 Dads don’t worry about having a perky butt, or spend their time researching the best butt workouts for men—or, do they?

 See, a having a toned butt isn’t just a vanity thing.
 It’s an essential piece of the kinetic chain that keeps your body strong and injury-free.
-A having a strong butt can help prevent tendonitis, and also help hold you erect, taking pressure off your back and preventing your pelvis from tilting in that awkward way that causes your dad gut to protrude in front of you.
+It can help prevent tendonitis, and also help hold you erect, taking pressure off your back and preventing your pelvis from tilting in that awkward way that causes your dad gut to protrude in front of you.
 Simply put, a strong butt makes for a smaller gut.

-The question is how to focus on your glute, without stronger muscle groups like your quads taking over.
+The question is how to focus on your glutes, without stronger muscle groups like your quads taking over.
 Begin with these five exercises that you can do at home, in just 10 minutes:

 You know the drill: Feet shoulder-width apart.
 Back straight.
 Bend your knees and allow your butt to drift back slightly.
 Straighten.
 Repeat 10 times, take a 60 second break, then do 10 more.